Blake-Madden/Wisteria-Dataviz/README.md

 NOTE: A C++17 compatible compiler is required.

-First, you will need to get and build the latest daily snapshot of [wxWidgets](https://github.com/wxWidgets/wxWidgets) (dated 2022-05-01 or newer):
+First, you will need to get and build [wxWidgets 3.1.7](https://github.com/wxWidgets/wxWidgets):

 ```
 git clone https://github.com/wxWidgets/wxWidgets.git --recurse-submodules